tc39/proposal-decimal/README.md

 - none yet
 - We are looking for volunteers for the following implementation tasks:
-  - Writing a polyfill along the lines of [JSBI](https://github.com/GoogleChromeLabs/jsbi), see #xxx
+  - Writing a polyfill along the lines of [JSBI](https://github.com/GoogleChromeLabs/jsbi), see [#17](https://github.com/littledan/proposal-bigdecimal/issues/17)
-  - Implementing BigDecimal syntax (but no transform) in a Babel PR, see #xxx
+  - Implementing BigDecimal syntax (but no transform) in a Babel PR, see [#18](https://github.com/littledan/proposal-bigdecimal/issues/18)